 And here is a video tutorial if you’d like to watch before you get started!

-Wide Double Crochet (WDC): Yarn over (YO), insert your hook in between the stitches of the previous row, YO and pull up a loop, YO and pull through two loops, YO and pull through remaining two loops.
+Wide Double Crochet (WDC): YO, insert your hook between stitch posts, YO and pull up a loop, YO and pull through two loops, YO and pull through remaining two loops.

 For a baby/child size, chain 25, for a teen/adult size, chain 30.